knative/docs/docs/eventing/experimental-features.md

 [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Times) format.

-The following example shows a Subscription that retries sending an event 3 times, and on each retry the request timeout is going to be 5 seconds:
+The following example shows a Subscription that retries sending an event 3 times, and on each retry the request timeout is 5 seconds:

 ```yaml
 apiVersion: messaging.knative.dev/v1